arinzehills/smart_commando/README.md

 ## To Use the Already app

-1. Go to this url [smartcommando app](https://flutter.dev/docs/get-started/install)
+1. Go to this url [smartcommando app](https://drive.google.com/file/d/1VxoJh-3mk7v4pe-ZagddGOPxx7JWhd7h/view?usp=drive_link)

-2. download and install

-3. Sign up or sign in into the app if you have created an account

-4. ENNJOY!!!

-## To Use the Camera view app

-1. Go to this url

 2. download and install